sharriton/code_examples/README.md

 it prints out the track titles and the registrations they are missing into results.txt.

 Due to the nature of my contract, I can’t upload the main database.
-The code opens in a text file or IDE if you want to see my work, but it won't actually run without the BPB database csv.
+The code opens in a text file or IDE if you want to see my work, but it won't actually run without the BPB, ASCAP, SESAC, BMI csv files.
 __________________
 Customer
 __________________